Full Time A Level Learners Aged 16-18 Years - Destinations (2018-19 Year-End)

-Overall the survey reported that 184 (94%) of completing A level learners progressed to a positive destination of Higher Education (university), education, training or employment.
-For A level learners the majority (71.9%) choose to continue on to university as we would expect, although this year we have seen this drop.
-Instead we have seen an increase in learners choosing to go directly into employment, often through an Apprenticeship.
-We are now partnered with University of Wolverhampton on the National Collaborative Outreach Programme (NCOP) aimed at supporting more young people to undertake Higher Education, as well as further developing our own local (and most cost effective) routes through Higher Education, including Higher Apprenticeships.
+Overall the survey reported that 198 (98.8%) of completing A level learners progressed to a positive destination of higher education (university), education, training or employment.
+For A level learners the majority (90.6%) chose to continue on to university, which is an increase on the previous year.
+We continue to work with University of Wolverhampton on the National Collaborative Outreach Programme (NCOP) aimed at supporting more young people to undertake higher education, as well as further developing our own local (and most cost effective) routes through higher education, including higher Apprenticeships.

 This continues a three year trend of positive destinations for our learners.

 The above chart shows a further analysis of destination by diversity types.
 Positive outcomes remain broadly similar across different learner types.
 However we can see a difference with fewer black learners getting a positive outcome and progressing to university.
 This is echoed in the achievement rates shown earlier.
 As previously mentioned, this will be an area of focus on 2019/20.